haiku/website/content/blog/calisto-mathias/2024-08-24_[gsoc_2024]_implementing_incremental_search_[final_report].md

 ## Introduction

 The goal of this post is to document the changes I’ve successfully made during the GSoC period, the current state of the project, future enhancement goals, and a few other topics.
-I also want to extend my thanks to the Haiku developers and community for the opportunity to work on this fantastic operating system. :)
+I also want to extend my thanks to the Haiku developers and community for the opportunity to work on this fantastic operating system.

 ## Background

-Haiku is a feature-rich operating system known for its incredibly fast search system.
-This efficiency is largely due to its powerful Query system and the Be file system's effective use of file metadata, which provides superior indexing compared to many other operating systems.
+Haiku is a truly innovative operating system.
+One of its most interesting approaches to a filesystem lies in the fact that it makes metadata a primary characteristic of the filesystem.
+In fact, this was one of the core features that it carried over from its predecessor BeOS.

 So, what was my project about?
 Despite Haiku’s fast search capabilities, the Find Panel was outdated and lacked several features that could improve user experience.
 My research identified a few missing functionalities that could greatly enhance file searching: